-Ammonoosuc Community Health Services (ACHS) opened in 1975 to provide services for women and children, including family planning, WIC (Women, Infants & Children) prenatal and child healthcare.
-Dr. Jennifer Lewis was the driving force behind this effort.
+ACHS has a rich history of providing vital health care services to the community since its inception in 1975.
+Dr. Jennifer Lewis was the visionary who led the effort to establish ACHS, recognizing the need for health care services in rural northern New Hampshire.
 Dr. Lewis was born and educated in England and later moved to the United States with her husband, Dr. John Lewis, and her young family in 1971.
-Concerned about health care needs in rural northern New Hampshire, she worked tirelessly from 1973-75 to recruit a Board of Directors made up of community leaders and was able to establish funding ($12,000) from the State of NH to open Ammonoosuc Family Planning Program with an Executive Director and 2 staff members.
+Her tireless work in recruiting community leaders to establish funding and a Board of Directors led to the opening of the Ammonoosuc Family Planning Program, which provided vital care to women and children.
 She was the first ACHS board president and remained involved and passionate about the health center throughout her life.
 Dr. Lewis passed away in March of 2012, but left behind an amazing legacy!

-Norrine Williams was the first Executive Director of the organization in 1975 with 2 employees and an annual budget of $12,000.
-Norrine remained at the helm as CEO until her retirement in 2008 when current CEO, Ed Shanshala came onboard.
-With continued navigation, by a team of caring staff, ACHS has grown into a full-service primary care organization with 100+ employees, over 10,000 patients, and an annual budget of $12M (2022).
+Norrine Williams served as the first Executive Director of the organization with a small team of employees and a modest budget ($12,000), her legacy of leadership and service continued until her retirement in 2008.
+Under the guidance of the current CEO, Ed Shanshala, ACHS has grown into a comprehensive primary care organization with a team of over 100 caring staff members, serving more than 10,000 patients annually with a budget of $12M (2022).

-To handle the ongoing growth of the organization, several moves were made into larger and larger facilities, until a permanent home was found at the current Littleton location.
-ACHS became a Federally Qualified Health Center (FQHC) in 1994, allowing for ACHS’ wide range of services to be available to all members of the community regardless of social or economic status.
-ACHS-Warren was added in 1994, Whitefield in 1998, Franconia in 2002, and Woodsville in 2007.
-The Littleton and Warren care delivery sites were renovated and expanded in 2011.
-These projects were made possible with ARRA (American Recovery and Reinvestment Act) grants.
-The ACHS Dental & Oral Health Center opened on the Littleton campus in January 2015, and in 2018 the ACHS-Franconia location moved to its new home in the lower level of the Alpine Clinic.
+ACHS’ growth has been remarkable, and to accommodate it, several moves were made into larger and larger facilities.
+However, the organization has now found a permanent home at its current location in Littleton.
+In 1994, ACHS achieved the status of a Federally Qualified Health Center (FQHC), which enabled it to offer its wide range of services to all members of the community, irrespective of their social or economic status.
+Over the years, ACHS has expanded its reach, adding care delivery sites in Warren (1994), Whitefield (1998), Franconia (2002), and Woodsville (2007).
+The Littleton and Warren care delivery sites were renovated and expanded in 2011, and these projects were made possible with ARRA (American Recovery and Reinvestment Act) grants.
+The ACHS-Franconia location also moved to its new home in the lower level of the Alpine Clinic in 2018.